-Kris Defoort studied recorder and early music at the Antwerp Conservatory (Barthold Kuijken, Koen Dieltiens, Jos Van Immerseel, Balderick Deerenberg) and jazzpiano, composition and free improvisation at the Liège Conservatory (Dennis Luxion, Frederic Rzewsky, Garrett List, Philippe Boesmans).
+He studied early music and recorder at the Antwerp Conservatory (Barthold Kuijken, Koen Dieltiens, Jos Van Immerseel, Balderick Deerenberg) and jazz piano, composition and free improvisation at the Liège Conservatory (Dennis Luxion, Frederic Rzewsky, Garrett List, Philippe Boesmans).

-Between 1987 and 1990 Kris Defoort lived in New York.
+During this period Kris Defoort lived in New York.
 He followed master classes with Fred Hersh, David Berger and Paul Bley, but his main activity was as a jazz pianist.
-He performed with the Lionel Hampton Big Band (guest Dizzy Gillespie), Jack de Johnette, Adam Nussbaum, Reggie Workman, Mike Formanek, Barry Altschul, Vince Herring, Judy Niemack, Tito Puento, Lee Konitz, Hannibal Peterson, and many others.
+He performed with the Lionel Hampton Big Band (guest Dizzy Gillespie), Jack de Johnette, Adam Nussbaum, Reggie Workman, Mike Formanek, Barry Altschul, Vince Herring, Judy Niemack, Tito Puento, Lee Konitz, Hannibal Peterson and many others.

-Since 1998 Kris Defoort is a resident composer at LOD (Ghent), a production house for contemporary music theatre.
-Together with Fatou Traoré he created the dance piece Passages (2001) which was performed at several leading European festivals (Festival d’Avignon, Salzburg, Charleroi Danse,...)
+Since 1994, Kris Defoort is a resident composer at LOD (Ghent), a production house for contemporary music theatre.
+Together with Fatou Traoré he created the dance piece Passages (1998) which was performed at several leading European festivals (Festival d’Avignon, Salzburg, Charleroi Danse,...).

 In 2004 Kris Defoort received the Music Award of the Flemish Community.
-As an artist in residence at the arts centre BOZAR in the 2006-2007 season, every aspect of his musicianship has been shown: as an improvising jazz pianist and as a composer.
+As an artist in residence at the arts centre BOZAR in 2006-2007, every aspect of his musicianship has been shown: as an improvising jazz pianist and as a composer.
 For example, Jan Michiels created his piano cycle Dedicatio (nine musical letters) in December 2006.
-Kris Defoort also has been commissioned by the 2007 Queen Elizabeth Competition to write the compulsory contest piece for piano solo: Dedicatio 6; Treasure of Emotions (to Keith Jarrett).
+Kris Defoort also has been commissioned by the 2007 Queen Elizabeth Competition to write the compulsory contest piece for solo piano: Dedicatio VI; Treasure of Emotions (to Keith Jarrett).

-Kris Defoort composed his second opera House of the Sleeping Beauties (production LOD, Toneelhuis, la Monnaie,…).
+Kris Defoort composes his second opera House of the Sleeping Beauties (production LOD Muziektheater, Toneelhuis & La Monnaie).
 On the 8th of May 2009 the world premiere of this ‘Opera in three Nights’, directed by Guy Cassiers, took place at La Monnaie Brussels.
-This opera as well toured successfully across Europa.
+This opera toured successfully across Europa & Japan as well.

-In 2010 Kris Defoort worked on The Brodsky Concerts, a piece based on the writings by Joseph Brodsky, in which he was on stage together with the actor Dirk Roofthooft.
-In 2010 Kris also launched his new jazz trio, with Nicolas Thys (electric bass) and Lander Gyselinck (drums).
-In February 2012 Kris Defoort simultaneously released three albums at the W.E.R.F. label: Kris Defoort trio Live in Bruges, Kris Defoort solo piano Live in Tokyo, and New Sound Plaza, a new version of his quartet with Mark Turner, Nicolas Thys and Jim Black.
+In 2010, Kris Defoort worked on The Brodsky Concerts, a piece based on the writings by Joseph Brodsky, in which he was on stage together with the actor Dirk Roofthooft.
+In 2010 Kris also launched his new jazz trio Kris Defoort Trio, with Nicolas Thys (electric bass) and Lander Gyselinck (drums).
+In February 2012 Kris Defoort simultaneously released three albums at the W.E.R.F.
+Records label: Kris Defoort trio Live in Bruges, Kris Defoort solo piano Live in Tokyo, and New Sound Plaza, a new version of his quartet with Mark Turner, Nicolas Thys and Jim Black.